Pittsburgh Penguins Elite is Western Pennsylvania’s premier AAA amateur hockey organization.

 The organization is fortunate to have a number of former NHL players and officials involved in the program.
 Current NHL vice president and director of officiating, Stephen Walkom, serves on the Pittsburgh Penguins Elite Board of Directors.

-Most recently our 14U Girls and 16U Boys Teams won USA Hockey's National Championships.
+During the 2019 season our 14U Girls and 16U Boys Teams won USA Hockey's National Championships.

 Organizational & Individual Accomplishments: